igorocampos/Mastermind/README.md

 ```
 For last, we also want to create something that will prevent the color change of the panel.
 - Because the black and white pins don't change colors.
-- And because we don't want the user to be able to change already verified combinations.
+- And because we don't want the user to be able to change an already verified combination.

 We can achieve that by creating a property named `AllowColorChange`
 ```cs